Monitoring and Alerts Configuration

 The information below is only relevant for the self-hosted version.

-To receive email notifications in the Uptrace Community version, make sure users have correct email addresses and the mailer option is properly configured and enabled.
+To receive email notifications in the Uptrace Community version, ensure that users have correct email addresses and the mailer option is properly configured and enabled.